Thursday, February 2, 2017

 While the city of Grover Beach tries to distance itself from any liability issues from the December 13 attack, we continue to wonder about Geiger's short stay at Exeter.
 He was a newbie K-9 officer on that police force, active for only a year before taking a job at Grover Beach, a city with no police K-9 unit.
 If Geiger's dual-certified K-9 had behavioral or training issues, they started while he was employed by Exeter.
 Geiger also left Exeter before his K-9's annual re-certification was due.

-The dual re-certification (in detection and patrol operations) for his police K-9 named Neo was due in November and December respectively.Geiger left the Exeter police K-9 unit in August, three months earlier, and paid the city of Exeter a mere $5,287 to keep his dual-certified police K-9.
-Geiger began working for the city of Grover Beach in September.
-CalCoastNews notes that law enforcement agencies typically require officers to work for 7-years or longer before joining a K-9 unit and that sources from within the Exeter Police Department also told CalCoastNews that "Neo had some training and behavioral issues."1
+The dual re-certification (in detection and patrol operations) for his police K-9 named Neo was due in November and December respectively.Geiger left the Exeter police K-9 unit in late August, several months earlier, and paid the city of Exeter a mere $5,287 to keep his dual-certified police K-9.
+Geiger was hired by the city of Grover Beach in September.
+CalCoastNews notes that law enforcement agencies typically require officers to work for 7-years or longer before joining a K-9 unit and that sources from within the Exeter Police Department also told CalCoastNews that "Neo had some training and behavioral issues."2

 01/05/17: Dual-Certified Police K-9